machine-data-hub/app/README.md

 ### March 29, 2020
 1. 11/15 design changes implemented
     * What's not implemented
-    * Couldn't get axios JSON filing writing working with Netlify.
-Works locally.
-I am prioritizing this (3/29/2020)
-        * This is used for counting Like, Downloads, and suggesting datasets.
-    * Blog slugs kept crashing, unsure why
+    * Blog function works locally, does not work on Netlify, cannot find any error codes on what is happening
+    * Writing to JSON requires ExpressJS.
+Been working on that since last Wednesday.
+Have been prioritizing this.
+Feels like I'm almost done.
     * Displaying cards by Tile / Datasets is in progress.
-Paused to solve the axios problem.
+Paused to solve the JSON problem.
 2. What is Implemented / What to Review
     * Prettier used for formatting
     * Simulation and Time Series sorting